IRS Audit: What to Expect and How to Prepare

 But there are exceptions that extend the window:

 Six years if you underreported gross income by more than 25%.
-This is called a “substantial understatement” under IRC Section 6501(e), and it gives the IRS double the normal time.
+This is called a “substantial understatement”.
+Under IRC Section 6501(e), and it gives the IRS double the normal time.
 The 25% threshold isn’t just about missing a 1099 — it can include overstated basis on asset sales, which effectively understates income.

 No limit if you filed a fraudulent return or didn’t file at all.
 The statute never starts running if there’s no return on file, which is why we always tell people to file even if they can’t pay.
 Filing starts the clock.
 Not filing leaves it open forever.
 For guidance on catching up on unfiled returns, see our guide to filing back taxes.